[[updated February 20, 2018]]

 If you break these rules, you can get shadowbanned or have your account suspended.
 But enough with the suspense!
 Let’s take a look at what these Instagram rules actually are.

-When the time comes, you’ll receive a notification.
-You can then log into the Agorapulse app which will take you to Instagram where you can hit publish.
-The key is that you have to be the one that hits publish.
+If you want to maintain a personal profile you can still publish the old way!
+You can then log into the Agorapulse app, schedule your post, and be notified on your device when it’s time to go.
+This will take you to Instagram where you can hit publish.
+The key is with this restriction you have to be the one that hits publish.

 Not all hashtags are created equal.
 Using one of Instagram’s banned hashtags can land you in hot water and ignorance is not an excuse.